SHINKO ELECTRIC INDUSTRIES CO., LTD.

 We also ask for our suppliers’ cooperation in promoting the code.

-Please refer to the following PDF for more information regarding the RBA Code of Conduct.
+Please refer to the following URL for more information regarding the RBA Code of Conduct.

 *Name changed from the Electronic Industry Citizenship Coalition (EICC) in October 2017